kylejones200/psis_4700_applied_ai/webslides/topic_Context-Windows.md

 ## Why This Matters

-Every model has limits on what it can read at once.
+Every model has limits on what it can read at once
-Those limits affect quality, speed, and cost.
+Those limits affect quality, speed, and cost
 Knowing how context windows work helps you design better prompts and systems

 ![](images/anatomy-of-context-window.png)